Travel, Currency and Money saving tips for Morocco

 While most visitors head for Marrakech don't miss Fez.
 For visitors, the medina of Fès el-Bali (Old Fez) is the city’s great draw.
 It’s an astounding view of the old world, filled with narrow lanes and covered bazaars fit to bursting with aromatic food stands, craft workshops, mosques and an endless parade of people.
 Old and new collide, the man driving the donkeys and mules that remain the main form of transport is likely to be chatting on his mobile phone, while the ancient skyline is punctuated equally with satellite dishes and minarets.

-When searching around for information on how to get a good exchange rate when sending money to Morocco you need to start with finding out the latest Moroccan Dirham foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Morocco you need to start with finding out the latest Moroccan Dirham exchange rate for foreign-transfers, which can be very different to the wholesale rate.

 In recent years Marrakech has seen a number of high-profile property scams - typically sales by those who didn't actually own the land.